 New Dutch legislation on partnerships

-From 1 January 2021, the differences between commercial and public partnerships (maatschappen) will cease to exist.
+Since 1 January 2021, the differences between commercial and public partnerships (maatschappen) have ceased to exist.
 This has implications mostly for matters of liability for company debts, responsibility for specific contracts, and the division of profit.
 Read more about the new rules.